1962 Plymouth Mid-Size Cars Fact Sheet

 Click a Tab to See the Details

-Savoys were the basic models, with “Plymouth” in script high on the front doors and no extraneous trim.
+Savoy was the base model, with “Plymouth” in script high on the front doors and no extraneous trim.
 Standard equipment included oil filter; turn signals; sun visors; electric wipers; front arm rests; glove box lock; five tubeless blackwall tires and small hub caps.
-Cars known as “Fleet Specials” were basically Savoys with less standard features.
+Cars known as “Fleet Specials” were basically Savoy models with less standard features.

 The Fury had higher-level appointments and a high-level of standard equipment over the Savoy and Belvedere.
 Included in standard equipment were all Belvedere items, plus aluminum exterior trim inserts (on rear door/body top edge); backup lights; electric clock and power tailgate window on nine-passenger Suburban wagons.

 Also, Fury models had specially available options like all-vinyl trim in hardtops, rear foam seat cushion and Six-Way power seat.
 Surprisingly, wheel covers, however, were optional – not standard.
 “Fury” in script, identified the model, and was placed behind the front wheel opening.
 The front fender feature line was highlighted with a heavy chrome strip, which was fluted at the forward tip.
 Thin moldings outlined the front and rear wheel openings, too.
-Only two styles, a sedan and a two-door hardtop ‘sedan’, were sold with the slant six engine.
+Only two styles, a 4-door Sedan and a 2-door hardtop sedan, were sold with the slant six engine.

 Click a Tab to See the Details